 - As with other modes a single unit does not require a Floating IP, although it is recommended to make adding a slave unit easier - SNAT is a full proxy and therefore load balanced real servers do not need to be changed in any way - Because SNAT is a full proxy any server in the cluster can be on any accessible subnet including across the Internet or WAN - SNAT is not transparent by default, i.e. the real servers will not see the source IP address of the client, they will see the load balancers IP address.
 If required, this can be solved by either enabling TPROXY on the loadbalancer, or leveraging the X-forwaded-For header.
-See the administration manual for more details.

-For detailed configuration examples, please refer to section D in the administration manual
+For detailed configuration examples, please refer to section D starting on page 43